ccarabine/memory-game/README.md

 No Errors on report

 ---
 ## A11y Color Contrast Acccessibility Validation <a name="validation-testing-A11y"></a>
-I used [A11y Color Contrast Acccessibility Validation](https://color.a11y.com/) This website provides free color contrast analysis tools that will display the color contrast issues of a web page; per WCAG 2.1 Guidelines.
-Color Contrast refers to how bright or dark colors appear against each other on screens; particularly with regard to the relative, gray-scale luminosity as perceived by the human eye.
+I used [A11y Color Contrast Acccessibility Validation](https://color.a11y.com/) This website provides free colour contrast analysis tools that will display the colour contrast issues of a web page; per WCAG 2.1 Guidelines.
+Colour Contrast refers to how bright or dark colours appear against each other on screens; particularly with regards to the relative, gray-scale luminosity as perceived by the human eye.

-When it comes to website accessibility, the contrast between the text and the text background is a concern for colorblind and other visually impaired users.
+When it comes to website accessibility, the contrast between the text and the text background is a concern for colourblind and other visually impaired users.

-This color contrast tool enables users to comply with website accessibilities regulations.
+This colour contrast tool enables users to comply with website accessibilities regulations.

 ### Testing